← Research

 Trade-offs

-Predicate pushdown requires storage statistics.
-Parquet and ORC write min/max stats by default.
-Legacy formats may not support this.
+Requires storage statistics.
+Parquet and ORC write them by default; older formats may not.

-Implementation complexity is medium.
-Requires understanding of storage format internals and Arrow compute kernels.
+Implementation complexity is real.
+You need to understand the storage format internals and Arrow compute kernels.

-Parquet files contain metadata with statistics per row group:
+Parquet files carry metadata for each row group:

 Parquet File